 await manager.connectToServer("myServer");

-// Get tools in AI SDK format
+// Get tools for TestAgent

 const tools = await manager.getTools();